RAC-Git-Hub/data-sourcing-challenge/README.md

 >   in a variable called reviews.
 >-  Add a 12-second interval between queries to stay within API query limits.
 >
->   **Important:** The New York Times limits requests to 500 per day and 5 per
+>   ***Important:** The New York Times limits requests to 500 per day and 5 per
 >   minute.
 >-  Write a try-except clause that performs the following actions:
 >       *   try : loop through the reviews["response"]["docs"] and append each
->       *   review to the list, then print out the query page number (i.e. the
+>       review to the list, then print out the query page number (i.e. the
 >       *   number of times the loop has executed).
->-  except : Print the page number that had no results then break from the loop.
+>       *   except : Print the page number that had no results then break from
+>       the loop.
->   **Note:** If your loop breaks at the except clause, it is possible you have
+>       ***Note:** If your loop breaks at the except clause, it is possible you
->   tried to make a request that fell outside of the rate limit.
-You should be
+>       have tried to make a request that fell outside of the rate limit.
+You
->   able to loop through all 20 pages with the provided query parameters.
+>       should be able to loop through all 20 pages with the provided query
+>       parameters.
 >4.
 Preview the first five results in JSON format using json.dumps with the
 >   argument indent=4 to format the data.
 >5.
 Convert reviews_list to a Pandas DataFrame using json_normalize()